 - In Daniel 5, we are introduced to King Belshazzar.
 Several years have passed since Nebuchadnezzar was king, and now one of his descendents has risen to rule over the empire.
-From reading Daniel 5:1-4, what do we learn about King Belshazzar and his character? - There were many things in Belshazzar's life that were drawing him away from a life lived for God.
+From reading Daniel 5:1-4, what is King Belshazzar doing? - There were many things that were happening at Belshazzar's party.
+What were some of those things?
+How does that compare to the parties that people you know have today? - These things that were happening were drawing him away from a life lived for God.
 What are some things that draw us away from God?
-Are these idols in our lives?